 Care records were well maintained, regularly reviewed and updated to ensure they continued to meet the residents' needs.
-Residents, where possible, were involved in planning their own care and the details of care plans were shared with residents' relatives, if this was appropriate.
+Two care plans examined did not have the signatures of residents or relatives.
+This was discussed with the manager and an area for improvement was identified.